SEMICeu/SDG-sandbox/process_and_method/methodology/phase1.md

 <details>
   <summary><b>Example(s)</b></summary>
-For instance, taking into account all the factors mentioned in the preceeding steps, the study on data mapping for the cross border application of the Once-Only technical system SDG has identified the following category of evidence as relevant for the modelling exercise.
+For instance, taking into account all the factors mentioned in the preceeding steps, the study on data mapping for the cross border application of the Once-Only technical system SDG has identified the following categories of evidence as relevant for the modelling exercise.